 Always be prepared

 Nobody likes to think about their holidays being ruined by an unscheduled hospital trip, but accidents and illnesses can happen anywhere.
 It is crucial for travellers to get a European Health Insurance Card, known as an EHIC card.
 This is not a replacement for travel insurance, but does allow you to access state-provided medical care for the majority of European countries.
 Give yourself the ease of mind and avoid unexpected bills by applying for a European health card well in advance of your trip.
-For more information on your EHIC card you can visit this website to read more and to apply online.

 Also make sure that you research the areas you’ll be visiting in depth before you go.
 This doesn’t just mean planning your day trips and hotels, but having an understanding of the city and public transport systems so that you don’t get lost or stranded.
 Knowledge like this can be a huge money saver in unexpected circumstances!